JonathanBuchner/plan/index.md

 If rain, Jonathan will bring at least one 10 by 14ft shelter to eat / play under.
 There will be dry cook and play space.
 Everyone would need rain gear, consider rain pant option as high meadow grass can soak legs & socks, especially for kidos.
 - [National Weather Service forcast](https://forecast.weather.gov/MapClick.php?lon=-120.8502960205078&lat=48.13907212866508#.YqfM4XbMISE) for -120.8502960205078 & 8.13907212866508

+## Questions
+Ask them all.
+Some have been to the area recently, others have not.
+[Gear & Itenery & Questions](https://buchnerfamilycom.sharepoint.com/:x:/g/EZtADW1tT4dJjRaDqz5IcWQBX3YYAoHHYcDG1HGbHLTVbQ?e=7Mk53N)

 ## Fun facts
 - Derek was younger than Alpen on his first trip to Spider Meadows.
 - On the other side of Spider Pass is Lyman Glacier, named after the same professor that Jonathan's freshmen year dorm was named after.
 - David wrote an introduction to a reprinted version of 100 Hikes Glacier Peak Region by Ira Springs & Harvey Manning.
 Before the internets this was the guide book for visiting Spider Meadows.

+## Derek Event
+I imagine there will be an opportunity for everyone to speak, but if you discover you have an idea or preference for Monday to work a certain way, share it with Bree and others!